 Personnel performing work affecting product quality shall be competent on the basis of appropriate education, training, skills and experience.

-These questions are often found in the job descriptions of companies.
-For this reason, it is useful to have job descriptions available for specific roles and ensure the Human Resources department is aware of their responsibilities.
+These questions are often answered in the job descriptions of companies.
+For this reason, it is necessary to have job descriptions available for roles and ensure the Human Resources department is aware of their responsibilities.

-As we move through the rest of the article we’ll find out how to determine who needs to be trained in different QMS procedures, what those procedures are, how to complete training, and how to document the training.
+As we move through the rest of the article we’ll find out how to determine who needs to be trained in different QMS processes, what those processes are, how to complete training, and how to document the training.

 Who Needs to be Trained?

-Despite what you may think, not everyone in the company needs to have QMS training in order to meet ISO 13485 training requirements.
+Despite what you may think, not everyone in the company needs training on QMS procedures to meet ISO 13485 training requirements.
 What the standard says, is that an organization must:

 - a) determine the necessary competence for personnel performing work affecting product quality;